izderadicka/audioserve/README.md

 [ [**DEMO AVAILABLE** - shared secret: mypass] ](https://audioserve.zderadicka.eu)

-**[New web client](https://github.com/izderadicka/audioserve-web) is now default.
-If you do not like it let me know (old client is available, but you'll need to enable it yourself, [see below](#web-client))**

 Simple personal server to serve audio files from directories.
 Intended primarily for audio books, but anything with decent directories structure will do.
 Focus here is on simplicity and minimalist design.

 Server is written in Rust, new web PWA client (Typescript and Svelte) is focused on modern browsers and is using rather recent functionality (Service Worker), older, less demanding web client is still around - check [Web client chapter](#web-client) for details.
-There is also [Android client](https://github.com/izderadicka/audioserve-android) and [simple API](docs/api.md) for custom clients.
+There is also old [Android client](https://github.com/izderadicka/audioserve-android), and [simple API](docs/api.md) for custom clients.

 For some (now bit outdated) background and video demo check this article(bit old but gives main motivation behind it) [Audioserve Audiobooks Server - Stupidly Simple or Simply Stupid?](http://zderadicka.eu/audioserve-audiobooks-server-stupidly-simple-or-simply-stupid)